SCIInstitute/ShapeWorks/docs/use-cases/ellipsoid-pca.md

 * Loads the existing (pre-trained) ellipsoid shape model
 * Performs shape statistics using the python API and saves relevant data
-* Plots the shape statistics metrics similar to `ShapeWorksStudio.`
+* Plots the shape statistics metrics similar to `ShapeWorks Studio.`